 A child can see where this all leading.
 Not content with punishing supposed motivations in acts of criminal behavior, our new authoritarians are clamoring to punish thoughts they believe can lead to motivations that could possibly go on to cause criminal behavior.
 And you call this a free country?

 Americans are far closer to losing their freedoms than most people realize.
 As new Democratic darling Representative Alexandria Ocasio-Cortez (D-NY) ominously stated in an interview with CBS’s 60 Minutes, “I think that there’s a lot of people more concerned about being precisely, factually, and semantically correct than about being morally right.”

 Conservatives still tend to believe that having the facts on their side will somehow protect them in the tyranny that is beckoning right around the corner.
 It will not.
 Where feelings and emotion hold greater value than truth, rights are non-existent.
-You will think “morally right” thoughts as the New Values Overlords demand – or you will be incarcerated.We value your comments!
-Please weigh in on our comment section below.
+You will think “morally right” thoughts as the New Values Overlords demand – or you will be incarcerated.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com